CMeeg/remix-aca/README.md

 azd down --purge
 ```

-💥 That will delete the Resource Group and all of the resources in it.
+💥 The app and all of its associated resources have now been removed from Azure.

 ## Setting up locally